Victoria Pendleton: Horse racing and other sports

 In March 2015, Pendleton, searching for a new challenge, announced that she was training to become a jockey with guidance from horse trainer Paul Nicholls.
 She stated that she had only ridden a horse for the first time a week previously, but it was her ambition to compete in the Foxhunter Chase at the 2016 Cheltenham Festival.
-In August 2015, she earned her amateur riders licence from the British Horseracing Authority, and then made her competitive debut later that month, riding Royal Etiquette to a second-placed finish in the Betfair Novice Flat Amateur Riders' Handicap at Ripon.
+In August 2015, she earned her amateur riders' licence from the British Horseracing Authority and made her competitive debut later that month, riding Royal Etiquette to a second-placed finish in the Betfair Novice Flat Amateur Riders' Handicap at Ripon.
 On 19 February 2016, Pendleton was unseated whilst riding Pachu du Polder at Fakenham.
-It was her first race under National Hunt Rules.
 She then secured her maiden victory on 2 March 2016, guiding the same horse to success at Wincanton.

 On 18 March 2016, Pendleton, riding Pacha Du Polder, realized her aim of competing in the 2016 Foxhunter Chase at Cheltenham, finishing fifth.
 She described the result as "probably the greatest achievement of my life."
-Afterwards, Nicholls said "It's great for the team that won the race, but for Victoria to finish fifth after all the doubters was superb.
-We would not have let it happen if we had a doubt."

-On 19 July 2017, at invitation of English Heritage, she spent a bootcamp day at Kenilworth Castle to learn the basic trainings of the medieval sport of jousting.
-She stated afterwards: "I have a huge amount of respect for the sport now – much greater than before – and I think people would be surprised to learn how numb your senses are when dressed in armour top-to-toe."
+In July 2017, at the invitation of English Heritage, she spent a bootcamp day at Kenilworth Castle to learn the basic trainings of the medieval sport of jousting.